softwareconstruction240/softwareconstruction/instruction/inheritance/inheritance.md

 ## Abstract Classes

 Abstract classes provide another type of polymorphism.
-However, unlike interfaces, where a class implements all of the functionality of the interface, an abstract class base class provides some of the implementation and leaves other methods to be implementation by the subclass.
+However, unlike interfaces, where a class implements all of the functionality of the interface, an abstract class base class provides some of the implementation and leaves other methods to be implemented by the subclass.

 Here is an example of an abstract class that implements the JDK's `Iterator` interface, but also defines a new abstract method for iterating with a string prefix.
 This is done by specifying the `abstract` keyword on the `nextWithPrefix` method, without providing an implementation of the method.